Loading...

 This privacy notice explains how we will collect, handle, store and protect information about you when:

-This privacy notice also contains information about when we share your personal data with other members of the Synpulse Network and other third parties (for example, our service providers).
+This privacy notice also contains information about when we share your personal data with other members of the Synpulse Group and other third parties (for example, our service providers).

 In this privacy notice, your information is sometimes called “personal data”.
 We may also refer to “processing” your data, which includes handling, collecting, protecting and storing it.